Skip to Main Content

 Is there a mpox vaccine?

 The other vaccine, called ACAM2000, is a modern iteration of an old smallpox vaccine.
 The WHO celebrated the eradication of smallpox in humans in 1980.
 Now stored in a national stockpile, the vaccine has been used for mpox, but there are drawbacks: it can lead to serious illness in people with compromised immune systems.
+It is not the preferred vaccine for mpox at this time.

 Why might mpox and other infectious diseases be behaving differently?

-“With regards to monkeypox—previously, the vast majority of cases were from contact with animals, usually rodents.
+“With regards to mpox—previously, the vast majority of cases were from contact with animals, usually rodents.
 I believe our encroachment on the natural world has brought us into closer contact with animal species we had never been close to before,” Dr. Azar says.
 “And when animals’ ecosystems are destroyed, they move closer to urban environments.
 That has facilitated the transfer of viruses that mostly circulate in animal species.
 And since humans have not been exposed to them, there is very little pre-existing immunity to these viruses, which makes us more susceptible.”